romland/smoozoo/README.md

 ## Plugins
-Support is very sparse at the moment, it was expanded with what I needed, as I needed it.
+The breadth of the API is very sparse at the moment, it was expanded with what I needed, as I needed it.

+That said ...

 Your plugin consists of two files (or one if no css), include them in your HTML page:
 ```html